Simon Jimenez

 Simon Emmanuel Jimenez is a Filipino-American writer of speculative fiction.
 His novels include The Vanished Birds and The Spear Cuts Through Water.
 Jimenez's works have received critical praise, with his debut novel being nominated for the 2021 Locus Award for Best First Novel and the 2021 Arthur C. Clarke Award.
 Jimenez himself was nominated for the 2021 Astounding Award for Best New Writer.

 Career

 In an interview with Kirkus, Jimenez described himself as a "lifelong science fiction fan".
-Among his influences are the science fiction works The Hyperion Cantos by Dan Simmons, as well as the works of David Mitchell, Gabriel García Marquez, and Jennifer Egan.
+Among his influences are the science fiction works Hyperion Cantos by Dan Simmons, as well as the works of David Mitchell, Gabriel García Marquez, and Jennifer Egan.

 During his time at Emerson College, he began working on his first novel.
 His debut novel, The Vanished Birds, was published in 2020.
 In 2021, Jimenez was nominated for the Astounding Award for Best New Writer.

 Personal life

 Jimenez spent time in Canada and the Philippines growing up.
 He attended Emerson College, where he earned an MFA in creative writing.
 Jimenez played the piano, and describes it as a "love/hate relationship".

 Jimenez is gay and multiracial, being half Filipino.
 He currently lives in the United States.